 When I wrote HCG 2.0, there was very little research on Intermittent Fasting (IF).
-In fact, even now there remains little research on it.
+In fact, even now there isn't much to speak of.

 That’s the problem with weight loss, it’s different for everyone and results are mostly anecdotal.
 What works for some, may not work for others.

-It’s worked for me back when I was in Bogota, Colombia.
-It’s worked for many in the Facebook group.
-If the idea of Intermittent Fasting in combination with HCG sounds exciting… it might work for you.
+That said, intermittent fasting as worked for me and it has worked for worked for many in my Facebook group.
+If the idea of intermittent fasting in combination with the HCG diet protocol sounds exciting… it might work for you too.

-An intermittent fast is basically exactly what it sounds like.
+An intermittent fast is basically what it sounds like.
 You’re going to fast from bedtime until late afternoon of the following day.
 And you’ll repeat this for the remainder of your HCG protocol.
-There will be a couple exceptions, starting with rule number 1 below…
+There will be a couple exceptions, starting with rule number one below…

 Basic rules for incorporating Intermittent Fasting into your HCG Diet Protocol: